 More Rice Recipes:

 - How long do you cook Risotto in the Instant Pot: Instant Pot Risotto should be cooked for 6 minutes on High Pressure, followed by a Quick Pressure Release.

 - Does the alcohol from wine cook off in the Instant Pot: When you are cooking with alcohol using a Pressure Cooker (Instant Pot) or slow cooker, the alcohol won’t evaporate fully as when you are cooking on the stove-top.
-The alcohol is sealed in this case, and only a portion of it will evaporate into steam.
+Only a portion of it will evaporate into steam.
 Therefore, the dish should only be served to adults.
-However, in case of the Risotto, first we let the wine simmer after its added to the pot and also cook the risotto when adding the cheese, and since we used only 1/2 cup, it’s safe to assume that most it has evaporated.
+However, in the case of the Risotto, we let the wine simmer and also continue to cook the risotto when adding the cheese.
+And since we used only 1/2 cup, it’s safe to assume that most of it has evaporated.

 - 1/4 cup unsalted butter

 - 1/4 cup olive oil

 - 3 cups diced mushrooms shiitake, oysters, or baby Bella